untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-How-to-create-a-dlt-source-with-a-custom-authentication-method-rest-api-vs-airbyte-low-code.md

 ### Challenges using Prior Work
 However, using the Airbyte low-code CDK we encountered not only the powerful advantages listed above but also the following challenges:

-1. The YAML code is long and repetitive and thus tedious and error-prone to write by hand.
-Airbyte's connector builder GUI helps generate it – but along with the advantages of a GUI over code come also limitations, such as lack of automation and customization.
+1. The YAML code can be error-prone to write by hand.
+Airbyte's connector builder GUI is a great help in generating it – but along with the advantages of a GUI over code come also limitations, such as a switch between GUI and text when we want to customize, generate, or version control the connector code.
+Before Spring 2024, the generated YAML was very long and repetitive and at the time of writing this article, most released connectors are still repetitive.
-2. The inherent limitations of YAML make it cumbersome to customize or natively inject functionality with callables or reuse code to keep the implementation [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
+2. The inherent limitations of YAML make it cumbersome to customize or natively inject functionality with callables or reuse code to keep the implementation [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+The helpful folks from Airbyte [pointed out](https://www.linkedin.com/feed/update/urn:li:activity:7201580115242229763?commentUrn=urn%3Ali%3Acomment%3A%28activity%3A7201580115242229763%2C7202011477782786049%29&replyUrn=urn%3Ali%3Acomment%3A%28activity%3A7201580115242229763%2C7202011652026740737%29&dashCommentUrn=urn%3Ali%3Afsd_comment%3A%287202011477782786049%2Curn%3Ali%3Aactivity%3A7201580115242229763%29&dashReplyUrn=urn%3Ali%3Afsd_comment%3A%287202011652026740737%2Curn%3Ali%3Aactivity%3A7201580115242229763%29) that it is possible now to reference custom Python components.
+However, I could not find documentation and also could not see how to do it in the Builder UI but I'm confident that it will become more apparent in upcoming releases.
+3. Until the advent of [pyAirbyte](https://docs.airbyte.com/using-airbyte/pyairbyte/getting-started), Airbyte connectors could run only on a full Airbyte platform installation.
+Thus, we needed at least one VM and we've heard from multiple practitioners that they encountered difficulties while trying to scale open-source Airbyte on Kubernetes.
+With pyAirbyte, connectors created using the connector builder UI can be executed without Docker and VM.
+But at the time of writing this article, we could not find documentation on how to do it.
-3. Airbyte connectors run only on a full Airbyte platform installation.
-Thus, we need at least one VM.
-We've heard from multiple practitioners that they encountered difficulties while trying to scale open-source Airbyte on Kubernetes.
-In contrast, dlt is a library that [can be imported anywhere](https://dlthub.com/docs/walkthroughs/deploy-a-pipeline) – be it Github actions, a Lambda function, Airflow, or in Docker on Kubernetes.
+In contrast, dlt is a library that [can be imported anywhere](https://dlthub.com/docs/walkthroughs/deploy-a-pipeline) – be it Github actions, a Lambda function, Airflow, or in Docker on Kubernetes and it includes code generators that make it easy to deploy to Airflow, Github actions, cloud functions, etc.

 ### How the dlt REST API Toolkit solves these challenges